mattszabo/DaydreamBoilerplate/README.md

-# Google Daydream Unity Setup
+# Google Daydream Unity - Boxes

-## Target Audience

-This guide will move fairly slowly, however those who have never used Unity before may not get the explanations required to understand each step.
-Therefore it is recommended that you have even a very basic understanding of:
-  * Unity Editor (a basic entry level tutorial should suffice)
-  * Creating 3D objects and materials
-  * Prefabs
-  * Event Triggers
+Here is a beginners guide to setting up a basic Daydream app where you can pick up boxes.
+You can clone the repo and getting working on Daydream right away, or follow the guide to see how the project was made.

 ## Prerequisites

+A basic understanding of Unity and its interface.

 * Unity Daydream Preview (I used 5.4.2f2-GVR13)
   * https://unity3d.com/partners/google/daydream (download link near bottom of page)